Real Estate M&A Activity in Europe, Middle East and Africa: a tale of two regions

 The European economy has been grappling with the ongoing energy crisis, high inflation, and the threat of recession.
 These economic factors have the potential to significantly impact investor confidence and dampen deal activity.
 Rising interest rates, implemented by the European Central Bank to combat inflation, increase borrowing costs for developers and investors, making it more expensive to finance projects and potentially reducing profitability.

-As Nicolas points out, "Since 2022 there is definitely an outflow of institutional funds from the Real Estate investment market into other types of fixed income assets such as bonds."
+As Nicolas points out, "Since 2022, there has been a definite outflow of institutional funds from the real estate investment market into other types of fixed income assets such as bonds."
 This shift in investor preferences highlights the competitive pressure faced by real estate investments in a rising interest rate environment.

 Niek van Genugten, Senior Transaction Manager at Fraser Property Industrial notes a different perspective, “I’m surprised to see the negative growth for Europe over the last 12 months, which is not in line with what we see in European Industrial & Logistics (“I&L”) investment volume where transaction volume (in EUR) increased both quarter-to-quarter as year-on-year.